Jean-Michel Clément

-Jean-Michel Clément (born 31 October 1954) is a French politician who has been serving as a member of the National Assembly of France since the 2007 elections, representing the 3rd constituency of the Vienne department.
+Jean-Michel Clément (born 31 October 1954) is a French politician who was a member of the National Assembly of France from the 2007 elections to 2022, representing the 3rd constituency of the Vienne department.
 He is a former member of La République En Marche!
 (LREM) and of the Socialist Party.

 Political career

-In parliament, Clément serves on the Committee on Foreign Affairs.
-In addition to his committee assignments, he is a member of the French-Greek Parliamentary Friendship Group and the French-Irish Parliamentary Friendship Group.
-Since 2019, he has also been a member of the French delegation to the Franco-German Parliamentary Assembly.
+In parliament, Clément served on the Committee on Foreign Affairs.
+In addition to his committee assignments, he was a member of the French-Greek Parliamentary Friendship Group and the French-Irish Parliamentary Friendship Group.
+From 2019, he was also a member of the French delegation to the Franco-German Parliamentary Assembly.

+He was a member of the Socialist Party from 2007 to 2017.
+In the 2017 election he was first nominated as a socialist, then nominated by La République En Marche!

 Following disagreements over a parliamentary vote on immigration in April 2018, Clément became the first lawmaker to leave then two-year-old LREM.
 In October 2018, he was one of the founding members of the Liberties and Territories parliamentary group.